Generic Name: hydroxocobalamin (injection) (hye DROX o koe BAL a min)

 There may be other drugs that can interact with Cyanokit.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

-More Cyanokit resources
+More about Cyanokit (hydroxocobalamin)

 Where can I get more information?

 - Your doctor or pharmacist can provide more information about Cyanokit.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Cyanokit only for the indication prescribed.